 It’s about time that changed.
 There are ten Great Walks in New Zealand and I want to do all of them in the next few years.

-The Great Walks consist of a system of well-maintained huts with wardens in the hiking season that are linked by well-formed and easy to follow trails.
+The Great Walks consists of a system of well-maintained huts with wardens in the hiking season that are linked by well-formed and easy-to-follow trails.
 They are dotted around the country, all of them through spectacular scenery.

 With one of my besties Kurt keen to join me, we decided on the Routeburn Track for our first Great Walk.
 I had heard from a lot of people that have done them all that it is one of the most beautiful and I do love beautiful landscapes.
 To marvel at the beauty of nature is one of the main reasons I adore hiking after all.